 Residents of the State of Hawaii: Preference shall then be available to residents of the State of Hawaii.
 Applicants will be required to show proof of residency.

+*Persons(s) with a Housing Choice Voucher have priority within each Preference Pool*

+** Persons who are Disabled or Handicapped will be given preference for ADA units**

 ***If a household is displaced by government action or a Presidential declared disaster, per HUD regulations, they will have preference over all other preferences listed above.***

 Displaced by government action or a presidential declared disaster: Preferences will be verified at the time the application is submitted.
 Applicant must provide documentation of such action.
 If a written documentation cannot be obtained then management will verify the preference, by phone (notating date, time and person spoke to) with the appropriate local government agency or disaster relief office.